I don’t overthink, over pack and over plan, bike gives me freedom

 You have been riding and racing different motorcycles.
 Which of them

-would you choose for racing and which for travelling?
+would you choose for racing and which for traveling?

 Oh man, this is an impossible question. 🙂 A DR650 is an excellent travel bike, as long as you’re packing light and sticking to easier off-road trails as opposed to a single track or hard enduro type of riding.
 For that, a WR250 or a KTM 350 would probably be much better.
 For 50/50 on/off-road type of travel, again, the DR650 works well, but so does a KTM690, a KLR650, a GS800… In the end, it’s all personal preferences and the type of riding people want to do.
 For rally racing, I don’t think a KTM450 rally replica has any competitors to date.
 Perhaps a KTM 500 EXC could be that perfect travel and rally bike if you did some mods and fortified the subframe somehow; but in the end, it’s a very individual thing and I think riders all figure out what works for them best.
 Hell, for the first few years in South America, I rode a piece of crap 150cc Chinese bike, and it was awesome.

-Is DR650 your ideal choice for travelling or would you prefer a newer
+Is DR650 your ideal choice for traveling or would you prefer a newer

 I don’t think anybody would ever say “no” to a new bike, and I’ve been eyeballing a Husky 701 or the new Yamaha Tenere 70 for a while now.
 But at the same time, Lucy and I have been through a lot.
 This bike carried me from Arizona to Newfoundland, from Mexico to Cuba, from Colombia to Chile, after Rally Dakar in Peru and through Hellas Rally Raid in Greece; we’ve taken on sandstorms and snow, rickety old sailboats in the Caribbean and excavators in Peru, we’ve chased the world’s toughest rally race and plodded along European trails; Lucy is a Frankenbike at this point with its heavily modified wheels and suspension, a windshield made out of a Walmart garbage can, a toolbox made out of a plumbing pipe, it’s been worked on by mechanics from Lima, Sarajevo, Quito, and Krakow, and man, no, it’s not the best bike out there, but it’s my bike, and whether I get a new one or not, Lucy is never going to be for sale.